-Welcome to this year's first issue of our European Media Policy newsletter.
-The newsletter provides an update on policy developments at the European level, concentrating on news from the European Union.
+Welcome to a new issue of our newsletter European Media Policy, providing an up-date on policy developments at the European level.

 Some of the contents in this December issue:

 - Soon low tax rates can be applied not only to printed but also to digital publications